bheimbu/evolutionary_ecology/docs/source/second_week.rst

            .. note::
               The choice of priors (setting of parameters prior to the analysis) is important for Bayesian Inferences, as they influence the computing time and the search efficiency in the parameter landscape
-              However, as priors are usually unknown you can use flat priors!
+              However, as priors are usually unknown we will use flat priors!

         .. tab:: Questions